A scalable and fast artificial neural network syndrome decoder for surface codes: Results and Discussion

 Errors in the form of stabilizer generators or elements of the stabilizer group commute with all stabilizer generators and hence do not change any stabilizer operator measurements.
 This means that the overall result of errors of this type is to possibly apply a global phase to the encoded state, leaving any encoded information unaltered.
 Thus, errors of the form of elements of the stabilizer group can be applied liberally whenever convenient.
 This can be used to generate sets of homologically equivalent errors \cite{dennis2002topological}.
 Sets of homologically equivalent errors form the homological equivalence classes.
 It must be noted that homologically equivalent chains of errors always share the same boundaries (and hence change the same stabilizer operator measurements) but not all error chains with the same boundaries are homologically equivalent.

 \\

 Lastly, some operators do exist that commute with all stabilizer generators but are not members of the stabilizer group.
 These operators are logical operators and change the logical state of encoded logical qubits.
 Under the lattice surgery scheme \cite{litinski2019game}, encoded qubits are of the boundary type, where their logical Pauli operators consist of vertical and horizontal stripes of errors.
 Multiple patches can be placed on a larger board of physical qubits to allow computations with multiple logical qubits.
 Patches may be of irregular shapes when logical qubits are kept in memory, or when participating in joint measurements \cite{gidney2019factor, Fowler_lowoverhead_2019}.
 Figure~\ref{fig:2} exhibits white patches which define defect based logical qubits.
 Under the braiding scheme \cite{raussendorf2007fault}, these defect type logical qubits are used to process logical information, where patches of qubits within the defect area temporarily cease from participating in syndrome measurements.
-In such scheme, pairs of defects can be used to implement two qubit logical gates.
+In such a scheme, pairs of defects can be used to implement two qubit logical gates.
 Logical Pauli operators are then any operators which connect boundaries of the same type or which encircle one logical defect of the pair.
 Importantly, it can be shown that loops of operators which encircle both of the pair of defects result in logical operators which act trivially on states within the code space (equivalent to an identity operation).
 The goal of fault tolerant quantum computing is to run algorithms on logical qubits where non-trivial logical operators are applied to logical qubits with nearly 100\% probability when required by the quantum algorithm being executed.
 Equally important is the prevention of non-trivial logical operations occurring due to noise or errors.
-We note that this work will not discuss how to initialize, measure and perform other gates on logical qubits beyond Pauli X and Z gates, however construction of general logical gate sets have been discussed in earlier work \cite{raussendorf2007fault, litinski2019game, fowler2012surface}. \\ \\
+We note that this work will not discuss how to initialize, measure and perform other gates on logical qubits beyond Pauli X and Z gates, however construction of general logical gate sets have been discussed in earlier work \cite{raussendorf2007fault, litinski2019game, fowler2012surface}.
+It is also noted that our ANN decoder is able to process surface codes of arbitrary shape and size without explicit knowledge of such structures in the training process, which are fundamental to implement braiding and lattice surgery operations.